niftynei/HSFacesAndroid/README.md

 Initial load is quite lengthy (due to XPath processing.
 This could use some optimization).
 Most of it is in app processing, not data downloaded from the network.

 Images are stored locally in internal storage.
-This could probably use some more error checking.
+This could probably use some more error checking (esp if there's not enough disk space).
 Offline play uses only the images that are already stored locally.

 ## Game Play